vmastr/vmastr.github.io/index.md

 ## About Me

-Welcome to my website!
+Welcome to my webpage!
 I am a Ph.D. candidate at the [University of Maryland, College Park](https://www-math.umd.edu/), advised by [Yanir A. Rubinstein](https://math.umd.edu/~yanir/).
-I just finished my fifth year, and plan to graduate Spring 2025.
+I am currently in my sixth year, and plan to graduate Spring 2025.
 I am interested in geometric analysis, convex geometry, several complex variables, and geometric flows.

 I received my undergraduate degree from the [University of Athens](https://www.math.uoa.gr/) in 2017, and completed the [Part III of the Mathematical Tripos](https://www.maths.cam.ac.uk/postgrad/part-iii/current) at Cambridge University in 2018.

+{% include_relative _includes/books.md %}

 <!-- ## Research Interests